Azur Lane: Reception

 Azur Lane was very popular in its home country, contributing to most of Bilibili's 2018 Q1 revenue along with the Chinese release of Fate/Grand Order.
 In Japan, the game enjoyed an overwhelming surge in popularity after its release, despite initial accusations by fans of Kantai Collection that it was a clone.
 After only four months, there were more than five million Japanese players.
 The first doujin convention dedicated exclusively to the game was held in November 2017.
 From May 2017 to August 2018, the game has earned US$170 million globally on the iOS AppStore.
 Chinese players spent $28 million, while Japanese players spent $139 million, accounting for approximately 82% of the game's sales.

 The game scored within Japan's top five best games of 2017 in a Google Play user vote, as well as a first place in the app section of the Dengeki Online Awards 2017.
 In September 2018, the game was awarded third place in Game of the Year in the 15th China Animation & Comic Competition.

-Azur Lane's popularity was attributed to its gameplay and game system design which were widely praised.
+Azur Lane's popularity was attributed to its gameplay and game system design, which were generally praised.
 RPG Site wrote the game "acts as an important lesson on how a Chinese-made title can gain popularity in Japan by offering originality in its gameplay".
 Famitsu liked how the game depended very little on luck, let players develop their own playstyle, and was easy to pick up and play due to few microtransaction elements.
 Japanese writer, actor and radio personality Mafia Kajita was impressed by the tight shooter controls.
 He felt the game systems were streamlined and avoided any nuisances, and believes the all-Japanese voice cast is likely a reason for its popularity.

 Critics have also compared the game to Kantai Collection.
 Hong Kong media outlet HK01 found Kantai Collection's complete lack of post-release improvements and overdependence on luck responsible for upsetting its own players, who switched contributing to Azur Lane's popularity.
 Mafia Kajita noted the two games had different focuses: Kantai Collection is centred on resource management while Azur Lane is a simulation game about dodging danmaku bullets while shooting the enemy.
 However, Shigetaka Kurita, director of Kadokawa Dwango corporation, criticized Azur Lane for lacking the sense of "tragedy and heroism" in Kantai Collection.
 Kurita described the game as "merely an idol action game with a fleet motif".
 He found the greatest appeal of Kantai Collection to be the "sorrow of the Imperial Japanese Navy" saying that one might cry while playing Kantai Collection but not Azur Lane.